radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 ## Mandating Secure transports

 All systems sending RADIUS packets outside of secure networks MUST use either IPSec, or RADIUS/TLS, or RADIUS/DTLS.
+It is RECOMMENDED, for operational and visibility reasons, that RADIUS/TLS or RADIUS/DTLS are preferred over IPSec.

+Unlike (D)TLS, use of IPSec means that applications are generally unaware of transport-layer security.
+Any problem with IPSec such as configuration issues, negotiation or re-keying problems are typically is presented to the RADIUS servers as 100% packet loss.
+These issues may occur at any time, independent of any changes to a RADIUS application using that transport.
+Further, network misconfigurations which remove all security are completely transparent to the RADIUS application: packets can be sent over an insecure link, and the RADIUS server is unaware of the failure of the security layer.

+In contrast, (D)TLS gives the RADIUS application completely knowledge and control over transport-layer security.
+The failure cases around (D)TLS are therefore often clearer, easier to diagnose and faster to resolve than failures in IPSec.

 ## Crypto-Agility